A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 \subsection{Optimization Algorithm}

-A direct approach would be to locate a critical point of $\cH$ by setting its gradient to zero, which results in a system of cubic equations.
-However, solving nonlinear equations is a challenging task.
-While iterative methods such as gradient descent offer a more practical alternative, they require careful tuning of the step size and the parameters $\alpha$ and $\beta$.
-We propose an iterative algorithm that not only has a significantly lower per-iteration cost than gradient descent but also comes with a formal convergence guarantee.
+A direct way of solving the optimization problem~\eqref{eq:proposedH} is to look for a critical point of $\cH$ by setting its gradient to zero.
+This leads to a system of cubic equations, which is difficult to solve in practice.
+Iterative schemes such as gradient descent provide a more feasible alternative, but they require evaluating the gradient $\nabla \cH$ at every step and rely on careful step-size tuning.

+We propose an iterative algorithm that has a significantly lower per-iteration cost than gradient descent and comes with a formal convergence guarantee.
 This is based on the observation that we can write the Hamiltonian $\cH$ as the difference of convex functions for proper settings of $\alpha$ and $\beta$.
 More precisely, combining the quadratic components of $\cA$ and $\cE$, we have

 The function $f$ is convex for any \(\beta > 0\).
 On the other hand, $g$ is convex if and only if $\lambda_{\min}(\J+\alpha \I) \geqslant 0$, where $\lambda_{\min}$ is the smallest eigenvalue.
-This can easily be guaranteed by making $\alpha$ sufficiently large (Supplementary Note 2).
+This can be guaranteed by making $\alpha$ sufficiently large (Supplementary Note 2).
 Under these conditions, the optimization problem~\eqref{eq:proposedH} becomes

 where $f$ and $g$ are convex functions.
 This falls under the purview of difference-of-convex programming (DCP)~\cite{abbaszadehpeivasti2023,phan2018}.
 We consider a simple DCP algorithm called DCA~\cite{an2005}, along with its accelerated variant~\cite{phan2018}.